 For more information about property investing and SMSFs, see the following SuperGuide articles:

 - Revisited: Is property a good investment for your SMSF?

-- SMSF basics: Can my DIY super fund borrow money?
+- SMSFs for Beginners: Can my DIY super fund borrow money?

 - Government’s green light on SMSF borrowing, with conditions

 - SMSF investment: Borrowing to invest can be the means, not the end

 - SMSF borrowing: Investing in property (what’s OK and NOT OK)

 LRBA note: The original amount reported by the ATO as allocated to LRBAs in March 2014 was $2.781 billion, while the adjusted amount for March 2014 jumped to $9.081 billion after the ATO improved its data collection.
 The difference works out to be a threefold increase overnight for March 2014 figures.
 While this particular increase is due to a statistical adjustment, the ATO also acknowledges some growth in the use of LRBAs since the data collection method was improved.
 The overall increase in allocation to LRBAs is demonstrated by the roughly 1 percentage point increase in allocations to LRBAs between March 2014 (revised figures) and June 2015, and another three-quarter percentage point increase between June 2015 and September 2016 (although in dollar terms, this represents roughly a $2.2 billion increase in LRBAs), and a marginal increase in the 6 months to March 2017.

 Of the remaining 30.1% of the $674 billion in total SMSF assets (as at March 2017), 14.3% was held in trusts (10.0% in unlisted trusts and 4.3% in listed trusts), 5.4% in ‘other managed investments’ and the remaining 10.4% spread across 12 other categories.